crunchyfrog/libevws/README.md

 The echo server in the examples directory passes all of the [Autobahn WebSocket Tests](http://autobahn.ws/): [Results](http://crunchyfrog.github.io/libevws/autobahn/)

-There is also small amount of unit testing is also included.
+There is a small amount of unit testing also included.

 ## Motivation